renexdev/sample_cmake/README.md

 ```
 Here **-I** flag is used to tell the compiler which directories contain the header files.

-**-L flag** are used to tell the compiler which directories contain the static library files (.a).
+**-L** flag are used to tell the compiler which directories contain the static library files (.a).

 **-l** flag is used to specify the lib's name to the complier (built with ar command).
 The compiler will look for *liblogger.a* or *loggerlib.a* & *librandomize.a* or *randomizelib.a* .

-You will find an executale a.out in $REPO_DIR/bin-manual
+You will find the executale a.out in $REPO_DIR/bin-manual

 # Building with cmake (https://cmake.org/)